Zhanabil/Zhanabil/README.md

 - 👋 Hi, My name is Zhanabil
 - 🧱 I finished my master degree in Civil Engineering and courses for Java Developers in dar-academy
-- 👀 As one of my hobbies: I do love writing and to this day I have about 33 small independent unrelated stories which I want to include in my own book in the future
+- 👀 As one of my hobbies: I do love writing and to this day I have about 33 small independent unrelated stories which I want to include in my own book in the future.
-It's been about 8 month since I started learning Java.
+- ☕ It's been about 8 month since I started learning Java.
 It was and still exiting experience I've ever had in my life and I'm really enjoying every new aspect of it.

 - 🌱 I’m currently learning PostgreSQL, PHP 8, Docker to fully commit as technical specialist in Tarlan Payments - my current employer
 - 💞️ I’m looking forward to have new and fresh experience